nkozyra/go-in-practice/README.md

-# go-in-practice
+# Go in Practice, Second Edition: Code Samples

-Go in Practice, Volume 2: Code samples
+This repository contains the sample code included in Go in Practice, second edition.